bianca-martinsg/spa/readme.md

 ```

 ### 7. Create the database
+(Make sure your PHP and MySQL servers are running)

 You can create the database in two ways:

 - Option 1 — Manually via phpMyAdmin: